 It was in Sophiatown in Johannesburg that Sekoto's career took off.
 He began experimenting with a graphic treatment of the landscape, juxtaposing bold colours and an expressionist style to vividly portray the street life of this diverse and rapidly changing neighbourhood.

 In 1942 Sekoto moved to the colourful District Six neighbourhood in Cape Town and continued to record the vibrancy of black urban life in his canvases, before returning north again in 1945 to spend his final years in South Africa with family in the rundown black township of Eastwood outside Pretoria.

-While Sekoto moved to Paris in 1947 Sekoto and spent the rest of his life there the subject of his art remained focused on township and urban black African life.
-In Paris Sekoto continued to paint these scenes from memory, leaving critics to remark that this later work the immediate realism that made his work in South Africa so iconic.
+Sekoto moved to Paris in 1947 and spent the rest of his life there, although the subject of his art remained focused on township and urban black African life.
+In Paris Sekoto continued to paint these scenes from memory, leaving critics to remark that this later work lacked the immediate realism that made his art in South Africa so iconic.

-Sekoto's first years in Paris proved devastating as he battled the cold, financial hardship, a lack of recognition and a cultural shock compounded by his poor grasp of French.
+The artist's first years in Paris proved devastating as he battled the cold, financial hardship, a lack of recognition and a cultural shock compounded by his poor grasp of French.
 When he had left South Africa he had been selling work at exhibitions but during his first two years in Paris Sekoto sold only five paintings of 25 that he created, plunging him into a deep depression.
-Sekoto was forced to take up work playing jazz and singing 'Negro spirituals' at the Jacob's Ladder jazz club, eventually forming a successful music career that supported his artistic endeavours.
+The lack of financial interest in his art forced him to take up work playing jazz and singing 'Negro spirituals' at the Jacob's Ladder jazz club and he eventually formed a successful music career that supported his artistic endeavours.

 This feature is part of our ongoing series highlighting the works of South Africa's most celebrated artists.
 Previous features have included profiles on Alexis Preller JH Pierneef and Vladimir Tretchikoff.